 Again, you wouldn’t believe how easy and fast this little piece was, and it is such a nice, new addition to our Christmas

 From Marty: Yes, my husband can make most anything.
 He may not completely follow the directions, but he’s good at winging it (much like with his acting skills!)

 This particular Saturday he was a man possessed and finished projects faster than I could take and edit pictures, write and post the project!
-So there are some more fun posts in store.

 The hardest part of this project was the lettering.

 Step 5.
 Use a die cutting machine to cut out vinyl letters

 I hooked up my trusty Cricut diecutting machine and practiced cutting the letters on cardstock.